How to calculate ftp

 Training at or near FTP intensity helps develop an athlete’s ability to sustain high levels of effort for extended periods.
 This type of training promotes physiological adaptations that enhance both aerobic capacity and muscular endurance.

-See also How to paint aluminium
+See also How to cook pheasant breasts in the oven

 Cycling workouts at FTP intensity include longer intervals ranging from 20 to 60 minutes, with short rest intervals to maintain the required power output.
 These workouts challenge the body to improve its ability to buffer lactic acid, increase oxygen utilization, and adapt to higher levels of muscular stress.